 A.M.
 Edition for March 16.
 WSJ’s Jenny Strasburg discusses the broader impact as more European countries suspend use of AstraZeneca’s vaccine.

 The Federal Reserve is set to begin its policy meeting this week.
 Airlines see some growth in bookings, but challenges remain.
 Marc Stewart hosts.

-With more and more people taking flight each year, there’s a lot that can go wrong.
-WSJ’s Scott McCartney tallies the data for a definitive look at which airlines performed best and worst in 2019 in key categories like on-time departures, baggage handling and flight cancellations.
+WSJ’s Middle Seat columnist Scott McCartney tallies the data for which airlines performed best and worst in 2020 for things like on-time arrivals, complaints and flight cancellations.
 Photo: Getty Images

 Major U.S. airlines like American Airlines, United and Delta have stepped up to become a crucial part of the vaccine delivery supply chain alongside logistic giants like UPS, FedEx and DHL.
 Even though it’s only one part of the journey, it’s a critical one.
 DHL and McKinsey estimate vaccinating the world will require up to 15,000 flights.